 | Combined | $5,000 | $1,950 | 🟡 39% |

-Card A is a problem even though the overall number looks okay.
+Card A is a problem even though your overall number looks okay.
 Lenders see both.

 |---|---|---|